rbowsley/lamplighthelp/source/16-4-3_Personal_Settings_-_Default_Values_for_Dates_on_Lists.markdown

 ### Date From Type (Earliest Date) and Date From (Value)

-   Use these drop-downs to select how far back you would like to show records by default when you open a records table (for example {{activity}}>view>{{work}}).
+   Use these dropdowns to select how far back you would like to show records by default when you open a records table (for example {{activity}}>view>{{work}}).
 You could decide that you would always like to see all records from two years ago or less – so you would choose a ‘date from’ type of years, and the ‘date from’ value of -2.
 The date from value should always be a minus (-), as it is in the past.

    ![Date Values](16.4.3a.png)